General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 In all simulations that produce significant amounts of unbound material, that ejecta is in the form of a cold, neutron-rich, equatorial tidal tail.
 This is as expected for highly asymmetric mergers.
 We measure average electron fractions $Y_e\sim 0.04$, independent of the binary system or viscosity model.
 We note that this is one of the few differences between our results and those of Bernuzzi {\it et al}~\cite{Bernuzzi:2020txg}.
 In~\cite{Bernuzzi:2020txg}, the addition of a subgrid viscosity model led to a measurable increase in the average electron fraction of the outflows (to $Y_e\sim (0.06-0.08)$ for LS220-178-106).
-On Fig.~\ref{fig:Ye}, we show the electron fraction of our outflows in simulations LS220-178-106-vis and LS220-178-106-novis.
-While there is certainly a slight protonization of the outflows in the viscous simulation, it is significantly smaller than in~\cite{Bernuzzi:2020txg}.
-Our simple viscosisy model is expected to produce more heating than the model of~\cite{Bernuzzi:2020txg}, unless the corrections to the viscous stresses that we implemented in~\cite{Duez:2020lgq} to recover conservation of energy in the Newtonian limit end up playing a significant role in this process.
+On Fig.~\ref{fig:Ye}, we show the electron fraction of our outflows for three different versions of the LS220-178-106 case.
+While there is certainly a slight protonization of the outflows in the viscous simulation (bump at $Y_e\sim 0.1$), that protonization is significantly smaller than in~\cite{Bernuzzi:2020txg}.
+Our simple viscosity model is expected to produce more heating than the model of~\cite{Bernuzzi:2020txg}, unless the corrections to the viscous stresses that we implemented in~\cite{Duez:2020lgq} to recover conservation of energy in the Newtonian limit end up playing a significant role in this process.
 Otherwise, the most likely source for this discrepancy would be neutrino physics and the neutrino transport algorithm.
-We discuss the evolution of the neutrinos in our simulation in more details in Sec.~\ref{sec:nu}.
+We discuss the evolution of the neutrinos in our simulation in more details in Sec.~\ref{sec:nu}, but note that undersampling of the MC packets during merger can impact the protonization of the outflows.
+Comparing the simulations with $10^7$ packets and $4\times 10^7$ packets on Fig.~\ref{fig:Ye}, we see that the tail of the $Y_e$ distribution is underresolved in this simulation.
+We note that this is not overly surprising, as decreasing the number of packets during merger to even $4\times 10^6$ leads to unstable evolution of the collapsing remnant, in the form of a rapid rise of electron fraction and neutrino energy density before formation of a black hole.
+This part of the evolution is difficult for the MC code to resolve, with densities and mass-weighted average temperature rising to $10^{16}\,{\rm g/cc}$ and $200\,{\rm MeV}$ just before formation of an apparent horizon, and rapid changes in the density and temperature of the collapsing matter.
+Because these regions are causally disconnected from the matter remaining outside the black hole, their evolution does not impact the properties of the remnant and outflows -- but only as long as the large amount of MC packets needed to capture the evolution of the neutrinos in these regions during the last few microseconds of the collapse does not lead to increased sampling noise in the rest of the remnant, and the collapsing remnant itself can be stably evolve up to the time at which we find an apparent horizon.
+Undersampling of the MC packets is however unlikely to explain the differences between our results and~\cite{Bernuzzi:2020txg}, as it leads to an overestimate of $Y_e$ in our lower resolution simulations.